Arctos238/Simple-Web-Application-CPRG-352-Lab-1/README.md

 *This is an item
 *This is another item.
 1. This is one
-2. This is two
+2. This is two \n\n
 This is some code
 ```javascript
  var a = 'hi';
 ```